kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 #### How to create a simple class?

 We need to create a new file with the name of the class and the `.java` extension.
+> [!IMPORTANT]
-The name of the file should be the same as the name of the class.
+> The name of the file should be the same as the name of the class.

 The name of the class should begin with a capital letter and follow the camel-case naming convention.
 The following code snippet illustrates the syntax of a class declaration.